samsquire/ideas4/README.md

 Unfortunately control flow in most programs is a mess.
 You cannot read code like a story in most codebases as the code goes everywhere.

+# 158. CI/CD REPL Editor

+A web based editor that monitors files, and runs Docker builds and CI/CD pipelines on every change.
+So you can test your entire pipeline automatically.
+Should also deploy to Kubernetes.

 # incomplete ideas